Retail Store Manager

 In general, employers need managers to have several years of experience in the retail industry.
 Many employers seek applicants with related post-secondary education.
 Some large retail chains have in-house management trainee programs and only promote managers from within the company.

 Colleges, technical institutes, and universities throughout Alberta offer useful part- and full-time programs.
 Areas of study can include business administration, management, and entrepreneurship.
 Potential entrepreneurs are strongly advised to take small business training programs.
-It can be good for them to work in stores similar to ones they would like to own.
+Working in stores similar to ones they would like to own can help them in the long run.
 They may also conduct a detailed market study before investing in an existing business or starting a new one.

 The following schools offer programs or courses that are related to this occupation but are not required to enter the field.